NIVANorge/Mobius/README.md

 ### Getting MobiView

-For now, we recommend you email us ([magnus.norling@niva.no]) to get a pre-compiled version of MobiView.
+You can download a compiled version of MobiView from (ftp://mobiserver.niva.no/).
 If you want to [compile it yourself](https://github.com/NIVANorge/MobiView#building-mobiview-yourself) feel free, you need to install Ultimate++.
 We will soon find a more reliable way of distributing MobiView.

 ### Creating MobiView compatible .dlls